 Step 5: Arrange pickup.

-If you have any further questWhat is the weather like?
-Can i adapt to it?ions feel free to send a mail to firstname.lastname@example.org
+If you have any further questions please feel free to send a email to firstname.lastname@example.org

 Language is never a problem, we have On-site translator and our masters can speak English